LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-09-DTLeftJoins3.md

 the backend will use DataTables Editor server-side libraries which are free.

 The front-end DataTables Editor libraries are not free so we won't use that.
 The front end will instead use DataTables which is also free and is compatible with EF Core as long as you aren't rendering foreign keys.

+We need to install DataTables too.
+There are two ways of doing that.

+## OPTION 1 host it from DataTables CND

-We need to install DataTables into the front end.
-We just have to reference the javascript and css libraries from DataTables Content Delivery Network.
+We reference the javascript and css libraries from DataTables Content Delivery Network.
 Add the following code to the head in our _Layout.cshtml file.
 ```